-The highest tax rates in Switzerland are far lower than the highest tax rates in ma,y other countries, despite the fact that you have to pay tax to the Canton in which you live as well as the City and the Federal Government.
+The highest tax rates in Switzerland are far lower than the highest tax rates in many other countries, despite the fact that you have to pay tax to the Canton in which you live as well as the City and the Federal Government.

-Why else do or have famous people such as Tina Turner, Phil Collins, Celine Dion, Shania Twain, Roger Moore, Yoko Ono, Michael Schumacher and William Wordsworth all made Switzerland home at some point.
+Why else do or have famous people such as Tina Turner, Phil Collins, Celine Dion, Shania Twain, Roger Moore, Yoko Ono, Michael Schumacher, and William Wordsworth all made Switzerland home at some point?

-It is a geographically stunning nation with amazing mountains and beautiful lakes, pretty villages and highly polished cities.
+It is a geographically stunning nation with amazing mountains and beautiful lakes, pretty villages, and highly polished cities.

-Your children can receive the best education and you can receive the best healthcare, (all for a price), and you can purchase or have constructed absolutely fantastic real estate.
+Your children can receive the best education, and you can receive the best healthcare (all for a price), and you can purchase or have constructed absolutely fantastic real estate.

 More English-speaking expats have been moving to Switzerland recently.
 Britons especially love the country for being so close to their homeland.

-There are now even British pubs such as Lady Godiva in Geneva (ladyg.ch), and the Mr Pickwick chain in the likes of Baden, Basel, Zug and Zurich (pickwick.ch); there’s even a shop selling British groceries in Zug, which is not exactly the largest town in Switzerland.
+There are now even British pubs such as Lady Godiva in Geneva (ladyg.ch), and the Mr Pickwick chain in the likes of Baden, Basel, Zug, and Zurich (pickwick.ch); there’s even a shop selling British groceries in Zug, which is not exactly the largest town in Switzerland.

-Safe and pleasant
+5. Safe and pleasant

-Finally, points worth mentioning include the fact that the standard of living in Switzerland is high, the nation is clean, has excellent infrastructure and functions well on all the essential levels.
+Finally, points worth mentioning include the fact that the standard of living in Switzerland is high, the nation is clean, has excellent infrastructure, and functions well on all the essential levels.

-You won’t get a foot of snow crippling the country, you won’t get (much) disaffected youth causing trouble at all times of the day and night in all types of community, and as a result, Switzerland feels like a very good place to live.
+You won’t get a foot of snow crippling the country, you won’t get (much) disaffected youth causing trouble at all times of the day and night in all types of communities, and as a result, Switzerland feels like a very good place to live.

 Living in Switzerland – the cons

-Adjusting to the rules and regulations
+1. Adjusting to the rules and regulations

-For example, whilst you may relish in the fact that the trains and trams run on time all day every day, you may be rather horrified to discover that you are banned from the likes of evening ablutions in your own apartment in case you disturb your neighbours.
+For example, whilst you may relish the fact that the trains and trams run on time all day every day, you may be rather horrified to discover that you are banned from the likes of evening ablutions in your own apartment in case you disturb your neighbors.

 If living in Germany, the other nation famed for its rules, you’re not allowed to hang your washing out on a Sunday, in Switzerland, they take it to a whole new level.

 So, the rules and a certain degree of underlying ‘alternative racial awareness’ are perhaps reasons to like Switzerland a little less.

-You might find it boring
+2. You might find it boring

-High property prices
+3. High property prices

-But hey, if you’re super-wealthy or at least nicely affluent, you’d probably rather spend your money on yourself and your family while living in a prosperous, safe and stable environment.
+But hey, if you’re super-wealthy or at least nicely affluent, you’d probably rather spend your money on yourself and your family while living in a prosperous, safe, and stable environment.

-Pockets of employment for the international workforce are generally limited to the likes of Zurich and Geneva, this can restrict where you live.
+Pockets of employment for the international workforce are generally limited to the likes of Zurich and Geneva.
+This can restrict where you live.

-Learn the language
+4. Learn the language

-Finally, of course, you’ll need to work on your Swiss German (and even a bit of Swiss French) in order to really settle in – or at least cope with all the bureaucracy that comes in letter format through your door every week.
+Finally, of course, you’ll need to work on your Swiss German (and even a bit of Swiss-French) in order to really settle in – or at least cope with all the bureaucracy that comes in letter format through your door every week.

 So, is it a good place to live?

-Travel around, get to know different areas, and don’t just look at the surface charm, scratch a little deeper and see if you still like the look of the country.
+Travel around, get to know different areas, and don’t just look at the surface charm; scratch a little deeper and see if you still like the look of the country.

-Speak to other expats – if not in person then on forums, and ask all the questions you need of the nation before you commit to it.
+Speak to other expats – if not in person, then on forums, and ask all the questions you need of the nation before you commit to it.
 It certainly has a lot of plus points, but some of the negatives are genuinely enough to drive you mad.